mboyar/babymon/README.md

 # babymon
-on raspberry pi, system will use avconv tool to convert video to stream and push to local network with nginx for details please visit: https://hackaday.io/project/9314-babymon
+on raspberry pi, system will use avconv tool to convert video to stream and push to local network with nginx.

+for details please visit: https://hackaday.io/project/9314-babymon

 # compilation guides